stefanobaghino/.bashrc.d/README.md

 # .bashrc.d

-Some scripts to source from your own `.bashrc`.
-An example is included.
+My personal collection of scripts to bootstrap my own environment.

+To source everything, simply add the following to your `.bashrc`:

+    . ~/.bashrc.d/all